Thell Reed: Shooting career

-After the SWCPL matches, Reed went on to compete in fast draw competitions in which he achieved fame.
-His celebrity gained him entry into the movie industry and he became an advisor to the movie industry on the use of firearms.
+Reed's success in firearms competitions gained him entry into the movie industry and he became an advisor to motion pictures and television.
 He trained actors such as Russell Crowe and Brad Pitt for acting roles involving the use of pistols.
-He also trained Michael Biehn for the film Tombstone.
-Biehn portrayed Johnny Ringo, a notorious and highly skilled gunfighter.
+He also trained Michael Biehn for the film Tombstone, where Biehn portrayed gunfighter Johnny Ringo.

 Personal life

-Reed is the father of set armorer Hannah Gutierrez Reed, who was the head armorer for Rust during the October 2021 Rust movie set shooting incident.
+Reed is the stepfather of set armorer Hannah Gutierrez-Reed, who was the head armorer for Rust during the October 2021 Rust movie set shooting incident.